The ability to build a collaborative culture makes DevOps the most sought-after IT practice for every industry, regardless of size.

 1) Define Clear Goals

-Start with a clear understanding of your goals.
+Start by clearly understanding your goals.
 What do you hope to achieve with DevOps?
 What are your priorities?

 2) Build a Strong DevOps Culture